- Full body keyhole plate Sling

 - Built-in Keyhole Plate Safety Straps

-The RPH Keyhole Dex Sling is a full body keyhole plate sling.
-It has head support with split leg sections to allow easier fitting, and is available in a variety of materials (see the FAQ tab).
+The RPH Keyhole Dex Sling is a full body keyhole plate Sling.
+It has head support with split leg sections to allow easier fitting, and is available in a variety of materials (see the Technical tab).

 This Sling comes with keyhole plates to fit onto Tilt Frame Hoists that have mushroom studs to attach the Keyhole Plates to.